NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Corporate Relations Team (CRT)

 The activities of CRT include round the year effort to arrange placements for all the batches starting from presentations to corporate, maintaining the corporate interface and conducting various placement processes on campus.
-We have an almost common placement situation for all the four institutes of Sri Balaji society.
+We have an almost common placement situation for all the four institutes of Sri Balaji University.
 This not only provides a varied range of students to the company but also facilitates a healthy competition between the students of the Society.
 Corporate Relations Team of each institute are an integral part of Corporate Relations Department.
 As the members of the team will be working for the interest of other students, special classes will be organized for them.
 They will also be eligible for co-curricular activities, marks, i.e. 5 marks per paper from second semester onwards.

 Co-curricular Activities: Formation of Corporate Relations Team (CRT) / Corporate Project Team (CPT)